 Finally, DPOs and all staff who work in direct contact with youth receive core training that is required by the state.
 In addition, ACPD has added a variety of other training for staff that will help them to understand the vast potential youth possess and their role in helping youth succeed.
-Some examples of those trainings are Adolescent Brain Training, LGBTQ Awareness for Law Enforcement Professionals, Trauma Informed Training for Justice Professionals, Emotional Intelligence: The Path to Health Through Understanding Trauma and Resilience and Utilizing Emotional Intelligence To Understand Implicit Bias.
+Some examples of those trainings are: